mlassak/odh-gitops/README.md

 # Red Hat OpenShift AI - GitOps Repository

 This repository provides a GitOps-based approach to deploying and managing Red Hat OpenShift AI and its dependencies using Kustomize.
-It serves as a standardized, repeatable, and automated way to set up the complete OpenShift AI stack.
+It serves as a standardized, repeatable, and automated way to configure the complete OpenShift AI stack.

 ## Table of Contents